 The Bee Rock Trail Restoration Project

 For all the above reasons, FoGP recently proposed a trail restoration project which can be the model for best trail management practices in Griffith Park.
-Providing the bulk of materials and labor, FoGP has RAP’s support to carry out this demonstration project in stages.
+Providing the bulk of materials and labor, FoGP has Los Angeles City Department of Recreation and Parks (RAP)’s support to carry out this demonstration project in stages.
 Visitors can expect to see work commence in early summer and FoGP will update the progress on our social media and through our website.

 The Bee Rock Trail begins at a lower fire road trail leading to a narrow trail with switchbacks, ascending steeply in places over the half-mile trek to Bee Rock.
 Unfortunately, the historic trail route is no longer intuitive; many hikers go onto “ghost trails” along the route believing they’re still on the right trail.
 As a result, there has been significant habitat damage and erosion.
 And sometimes, hikers get into trouble on these “ghost trails!”

 A primary project goal is to better define the real trail which will keep many hikers from straying off it in the first place.
 Closing off “ghost trails” with signage, and in some cases, physical barriers, is important in keeping hikers on the right path.